Community Advisory Board

 2.1 Membership.
 Members of the CAB shall be appointed by the Board of Directors of WYPR or its designee.
 No person shall become a member of the CAB unless appointed by the Board of Directors of WYPR or its designee.
 The CAB may submit to the Board of Directors of WYPR the names of individuals for consideration for appointment by the Board of Directors of WYPR or its designee.
-Members shall be recruited from the station's listening community to assure that the composition of the CAB is reasonably representative of the diverse needs and interests of the communities that are served by WYPR.
+Members shall be recruited from the station's audience (the State of Maryland) to assure that the composition of the CAB is reasonably representative of the diverse needs and interests of the communities that are served by WYPR.
+The CAB will put forth a good faith effort to ensure that the CAB membership is representative of the community it serves.
 It is expected that each member of the CAB will be a contributing member in good standing of WYPR.

 2.2 Term.
 The full term of a member of the CAB shall be three (3) years, provided that newly created seats shall be divided as equally as possible into one-, two-, and three-year terms to produce staggered terms.
-Ordinarily, it is expected that a CAB member will serve no more than two (2) consecutive terms.
-Any sitting CAB members re-nominated for a second term shall be subject to approval of the Board of Directors of WYPR of WYPR or its designee.
+Any sitting CAB members re-nominated for additional terms shall be subject to approval of the Board of Directors of WYPR of WYPR or its designee.

 2.3 Size.
-The CAB shall have no fewer than twelve (12) members and no more than such larger number as the Board of Directors of WYPR may determine from time to time.
+The CAB shall have no fewer than twelve (12) members and no more than twenty five (25).

 2.4 Resignations.
 Any CAB member may resign by delivering a written resignation to the Chair.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.
 A CAB member shall be deemed to resign upon failure to attend at least fifty percent (50%) of regular scheduled meetings of the CAB within any twelve (12) month period, unless excused at the discretion of the Chair for good cause.

 2.5 Vacancies from Resignations.
-Vacancies in the CAB may be filled by nomination of the CAB and appointment of the Board of Directors of WYPR or its designee, provided that the term of the person so appointed shall not extend beyond the term of the vacancy filled.
+Vacancies in the CAB may be filled by nomination of the CAB and appointment of the Board of Directors of WYPR or its designee.
 Vacancies need not be filled as long as there are at least fifteen (15) members of the CAB.

 3.1 Chair and Vice-Chair.
-The CAB shall elect a Chair and Vice-Chair from its membership to serve a term of one (1) year or until a successor is elected.
+The CAB shall elect a Chair and Vice-Chair from its membership for a term of one (1) year.
 The CAB shall inform the Board of Trustees of WYPR of its choice of officers.
-The Chair and Vice-Chair may serve more than one successive term in office.
+The Chair and Vice-Chair may serve more than one term in office but no more than three years in total.
 A CAB member may be eligible for election as Chair or Vice-Chair after serving on the CAB for one (1) year.

 3.2 Duties and Responsibilities.
 The Chair shall call and preside at all regular meetings and ad hoc committee meetings of the CAB.
 The Chair shall have the power to appoint committees and shall transact such other business as may be set forth herein or as usually pertains to such office.
 The Chair shall oversee the affairs of the CAB.
 The Vice-Chair shall act in the absence of the Chair and shall perform such other duties as the Chair may request.